keith-lowry/Vulkan-Game-Engine/README.md

 # Summary
 In progress small Vulkan game engine built following an online tutorial by [Brendan Galea](https://www.youtube.com/watch?v=lr93-_cC8v4).

-Currently just opens a blank window.
+Currently just opens a blank window and prints the size of two basic shader files.

 Written in C++ for Windows x64.